-- A physical examination and immunizations to verify capabilities and general health status are required of students in the CNA program, at the student's expense which verify capabilities. - Nurse aide students are required to have professional liability and personal health insurance.
+- Immunizations and examinations at the student's expense to ensure that the student can meet the technical requirements of the program. - Nurse aide students are required to have professional liability and personal health insurance.
 The professional liability insurance is provided by the College.
 Personal health insurance must be obtained by the student and maintained throughout the clinical portion of the course in order to comply with agency requirements.
-Proof of insurance will be required prior to participating in any clinical activity. - Students admitted to health science programs must consent to background/ security checks including a criminal background check and drug screening.
+Proof of insurance will be required prior to participating in any clinical activity. - Students admitted to health science 3. programs must consent to background/ security checks including a criminal background check and drug screening.
 The student is responsible for any cost associated with the background/security checks.
 Certain criminal convictions may render a student ineligible to train at clinical sites which are necessary in order to successfully complete the program.
 Additionally, certain criminal convictions may render an individual ineligible to take the licensing/certification exam or to be licensed/certified in the State of Michigan.
 The college will review the results and determine, on a case-by-case basis, whether to deny admission to any individual based on the results of the background check, criminal background check and drug screening. - 4.
-An active American Heart Association cardiopulmonary resuscitation (CPR) certificate for professional rescuer of infant, child and adult.
+An active American Heart Association cardiopulmonary resuscitation (CPR) certificate for professional rescuer of infant, child and adult. - 5.
 In addition to the general college rules, CNA students are required to adhere to policies and procedures outlined in the Nurse Aide Student Information Handbook.
-A copy of the handbook is available at http://www.monroeccc.edu/health_sciences/ cna.htm.
+Students are encouraged to review the handbook prior to enrolling in the course.
+A copy of the handbook is available in the CNA section of the MCCC website.